Thousands of students

 is a student at California State University, Long Beach where she is a double major in Consumer Affairs and German.
 As a member of Student Government, Courtney is pushing to get more campuses resources, including mental health resources and resources for homeless students.
 After CSULB Courtney wants to continue organizing around important issues such as higher education.

-is a second year student at the University of California, Riverside.
+is the Director of Organizing and Partnerships at Rise, Inc., and a third year student at the University of California, Riverside.
 She is a double major in Political Science and Computer Science.
 Emelia is a member of the Associated Students of University of California Riverside, and the Communications Director for the College Democrats at UCR.
 She is currently working with the Mayor of the City of Pomona to form a Youth Advisory Commission in order to increase the involvement of high school students in local politics.

 is an undergraduate at the University of California, Riverside where she is majoring in Political Science-International Affairs.
 Mona is the Communications Director of the California Young Democrats Labor Caucus where she works to increase youth involvement in the ever growing Statewide and national Labor Movement.
 She is also an affiliated member of Phi Alpha Delta Law Fraternity.
 Upon graduation Mona plans to continue working as a public servant full time.